KirinDave/mooish-template/README.md

 What's in the box?
 ------------------
   You may have noticed there are some files in this directory.
-Let me explain.
+Let me explain:

 ### builder.rb